TonyPhipps/tech-notes/fishing.md

 ## Spoon
 Great for predators typically found on deep structure.
 Let the spoon freefall down.
 When it hits bottom, take up slack line until the rod tip is a foot above the water, then work the spoon with short jerks up and down.
 Usually, strikes occur when the spoon is falling, so be ready.
+- Try a red, yellow, or orange spoon if the water and light are clear and bright.
+- If the water is murky, or the light is low, use a blue, indigo, or violet spoon.
+- Use a silver spoon on a cloudless day.
+The reflected sun on the spoon will make attractive bait.

 ## Topwater
 To use a topwater lure you have to make an accurate cast near cattails, willows, lily pads, or overhanging brush.
 Often you’ll get a strike as soon as the lure hits the water, but jerking the popper a few feet, reeling in line, then jerking again extends the attraction on each cast.
 This is a fabulous bass lure.